-Ok, so you do not want to be looked at as a nosey neighbor, but you also do not want left in the dark.
+Ok, so you do not want to be looked at as a nosey neighbor, but you also do not want to be left in the dark.
 Social media platforms make it easy to check up on competitors, and you don’t even have to wear dark sunglasses and a wig while snooping.

 Knowing what your competitors are doing can help you with your marketing efforts.
-If they are launching a new product, advertising some amazing deals or just posting content that seems to be getting a ton of attention, it can help you understand what you need to be doing.
+If they are launching a new product, advertising some amazing deals, or just posting content that seems to be getting a ton of attention, it can help you understand what you need to be doing.

 You know how important customer interaction is right?
 Why do you think businesses spend millions of dollars on training their employees to properly greet and interact with customers…because it means more profits!

 Customers who interact with businesses tend to spend more and come back more frequently than those who do not.
-So, if you think about it, social media is similar to having a greeter at your business door and a customer service representative on stand-by for each and every person that peeks in your door.
+So, if you think about it, social media is similar to having a greeter at your business door and a customer service representative on standby for each and every person that peeks in your door.

 The social media platform allows you to talk to your customers, find out what they are thinking, what they want, and most importantly, how you can give it to them!

-With every new follower you gain access to thousands of other potential followers.
+With every new follower, you gain access to thousands of other potential followers.
 Followers can quickly become customers, so the more you have, the better your profits.
 Keep in mind that when you are gathering followers or fans on your social media platforms that they should be organic and not purchased.
 It does you no good to have 10,000 followers that have no interest in your product or service…you are better off with 10 that do.

 One of the largest hurdles for small businesses is brand recognition.
 Consumers are more often drawn towards a familiar product than they are a new one.
-Even if the packaging is eye-catching, the price right and the ingredients the same, most consumers will buy the tried and true brand they are used to already.
+Even if the packaging is eye-catching, the price right, and the ingredients the same, most consumers will buy the tried and true brand they are used to already.

 So, if consumers are so “stuck” in their ways with purchasing decisions, how do you break-thru as a small business?